Buying a home off the plan

 - Size – Think carefully about how much space you really need.
 It is tempting to want more area for your money but bigger is not always better.
 You will have more house to heat, cool, light, clean, and furnish — and more energy and upkeep costs now and into the future.

 - Star rating – The Nationwide House Energy Rating Scheme (NatHERS) star rating simulates heating and cooling energy use per square metre, so must be considered in conjunction with house size.
-A large home with a 7-star rating may require more heating and cooling energy to stay comfortable than a smaller 5-star home.
-Aiming for the highest NatHERS thermal comfort star rating you can afford (7 or better) improves both thermal comfort and resale value.
+A large home with a 8-star rating may require more heating and cooling energy to stay comfortable than a smaller 7-star home.
+Aiming for the highest NatHERS thermal comfort star rating you can afford improves both thermal comfort and resale value.
 The National Construction Code sets minimum requirements for buildings in Australia, including a minimum star rating for thermal performance and a Whole of Home annual energy use budget for homes.
 The Whole of Home energy use budget is based on the estimated amount of energy required to operate the home, taking into account it's thermal performance, major fixed appliances such as heating and cooling and hot water systems, and on-site generation and storage.

 - Thermal comfort – Check what is needed in your climate to achieve good thermal comfort in your home with minimal use of additional heating and cooling.
 Compare the climate design list with what is on offer.

 - Layout and space – Furnished floor plans help you to visualise how you might live in the available space.
 Is furniture drawn at the correct scale?
 Check that yours will fit by obtaining an accurately scaled furnished floor plan and measuring your furniture against it.

 - Storage – Clever storage can make a compact home feel and function like a much larger one.
 Visualise where you might store your belongings in the cupboards shown on the plan.
 Ask the builder to estimate the cost of providing additional cupboards if needed and suggest where these might be located.